 - Average – scaled score 8 to 11

 - High Average – scaled score 12 to 13

 - Very Superior – 16 to 20

-Descriptors of performance for standard scores are as follows:
+Descriptors of performance for standard WISC score ranges are as follows:

 - Below Average – standard score below 79

 - Low Average – standard score 80 to 89

 - Average – 90 to 109